influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/databases/update.md

 #### Database names can't be updated

-The `influxctl database update` command uses the database name to identify which database to apply updates to.
+The Management API `PATCH /api/v0/database` endpoint and the`influxctl database update` command use the database name to identify which database to apply updates to.
 The database name itself can't be updated.

 #### Partition templates can't be updated